psignoret/aad-sso-wordpress/CONTRIBUTING.md

 4. `git push` to push the local repository to your GitHub fork.

 ### 3. Make a pull request
-1. Navigate to your GitHub fork (https://github.com/<your github username>/aad-sso-wordpress)
+1. Navigate to your GitHub fork (https://github.com/[your github username]/aad-sso-wordpress)
 2. Click the "New Pull Request" button
+3. Confirm your pull request and click "Create pull request"
+4. Pay attention to your email and notifications.
+Your commit will be reviewed before it is merged with the master branch. **This is a collaborative process**